Cotton production in the United States: Recent period

 In 2020, production totaled 14.061 million bales.
 This is a drop of over 5 million bales from the previous year.
 The average price was $0.58 per pound.
 The 1914-1915 season totaled 16.5 million bales.
 A report published by the USDA National Agricultural Statistics Service ranked the highest cotton-producing states of 2020 as Texas, Georgia, Arkansas, Mississippi, Alabama, Missouri, Oklahoma, Tennessee, California, and North Carolina.

+Pests

+The boll weevil (Anthonomus grandis) and pink bollworm (Pectinophora gossypiella) are significant insect pests of cotton.
+During much of the 20th century, these pests caused substantial economic damage to the U.S. cotton industry, impacting producers and local economies.
+Both pests were introduced to the United States from Mexico; the boll weevil in the 1890s and the pink bollworm in 1917.

+The United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) initiated the Boll Weevil Eradication Program in 1978 to combat the boll weevil.
+The program was expanded to several states in 1988 and ultimately eradicated the pest from over 99% of U.S. cotton acreage.
+In 2018, APHIS, in collaboration with industry partners, successfully eradicated the pink bollworm from commercial cotton production in the United States.

+According to a study by the University of Georgia College of Agricultural and Environmental Sciences, deer are a significant pest to the state's cotton crop, causing an estimated $152 million in annual damages.
+The study surveyed 525 growers, 29 consultants, and 16 university personnel, encompassing over one million acres of cotton.
+The results indicated that deer consumed between 33% and 41% of the surveyed cotton crop.
+The deer population in Georgia has experienced substantial growth, increasing from approximately 6,000 in 1950 to an estimated 1.1-1.2 million today.

 Exports

 The United States is the world's top exporter of cotton.
 Four out of the top five importers of U.S.-produced cotton are in North America; the principal destination is Honduras, with about 33% of the total, although this has been in decline slightly over recent years.
 The next most important importer is Mexico, with about 18%, a figure which has been broadly stable, and then the Dominican Republic, although exports have declined as a proportion of the total in recent years.
 China imported about 11% of U.S. cotton last year, which was a sharp increase over previous seasons, allowing it to overtake El Salvador, which has consistently imported about 8-9% of the total.
 Cotton exports to China grew from a value of $46 million in 2000 to more than $2 billion in 2010.
 In Japan, especially Texas cotton is very highly regarded as its strong fibers lend themselves perfectly to low tension weaving.